 "SOBB STORY" – THE LEADERS OF THE NEW SCHOOL (1991): Before Busta Rhymes hit the gym and went solo, he was part of a crew with Dinco D, Charlie Brown and Cut Monitor Milo who hit big for a few moments in the early 1990s.
 One of the tracks that came out of this youthful Long Island-based (Uniondale, to be exact) crew told the story of one of the biggest dreams for a teenager – getting a car.
 While Busta "got stingy" and got a red Nissan Pathfinder, Brown tried to get a ride with anyone to go anywhere.
 Then, Dinco went on to bust a guy who was all image, but no cash.
 He had a Saab – with no money for gas.
 This tale was part of the "Native Tongues" crew and the conscious rap movement where it's members sported Cross Colours and African iconography – perhaps considered one of the best eras in Hip Hop.
 The time was ripe for a fun track by LONS – 1991.

 "BACK SEAT (OF MY JEEP)" – LL COOL J (1993): As you can probably tell, there’s a lot of love and sex in these songs.
 This was released two years before James Todd Smith married his lovely wife Simone, who called him out after he released a similar single, "Doin' It."
 This song is as blatant as sexual innuendos do – bravura, conquest, and ultra-masculinity.
 And, it involved a Jeep – most likely a Wrangler.
 You do the math…

-I'm sure there are hundreds more songs that will fill this playlist.
-I'll leave that up to you to do that.
+I’m sure there are hundreds of more songs that will fill this playlist.
+I’ll leave that up to you to do that.
 You can always use the comments below to add to this playlist.